-It is easy to confuse this grass with the Natal Red Top if not for one thing: the Natal Red Top grows in disturbed soil (a pioneer), while the Bristle-leaved red top is an indicator of undisturbed veld.
+It is easy to confuse this Bristle Leaved Red Top grass or Melinis Nerviglumis with the Natal Red Top if not for one thing: the Natal Red Top grows in disturbed soil (a pioneer), while the Bristle-leaved red top is an indicator of undisturbed veld.

-The bristle-leaved red top is a poor to average grazing grass – a consequence of having wiry, rolled leaves.
+The bristle-leaved red top or Mountain Red Top Grass is a poor to average grazing grass – a consequence of having wiry, rolled leaves.
 What is loses in grazing value it more than makes up in attractiveness.
 This showy grass is a lovely species for natural grass gardens.

 - Leaves mostly at the base

 - Flowers fade from deep purple to white